 Windows Update has improved by leaps and bounds the past few years, and it is getting better.
 The Windows Team is now making it easier for consumers and businesses to locate the driver and optional updates in Windows 10.

 Install Driver and Optional Updates in Windows 10

-To check the Optional Updates available to your system:
+To check the Driver and Optional Updates available to your system: